gefyrahq/gefyra/README.md

 Anyway, if you feel you need other features that Telepresence2 provides and Gefyra misses, please give it a go.
 Gefyra was heavily inspired by Telepresence2.

-Gefyra was designed to be fast and robust on an average developer machine including most platforms.
+Gefyra was designed to be fast and robust on an average developer machine and supports most platforms.

 ## Table of contents
 - [What is Gefyra?](#what-is-gefyra)